croningp/pycont/README.md

 # initialize the pumps in a smart way, if they are already initialized we do not want to reinitialize them because they got back to zero position
 controller.smart_initialize()

+# idividual pumps can be accessed in two ways:
+# - in the dict ```controller.pumps['pump_name']```
+# - directly as an attribute ```controller.pump_name```
+# the two above method link to the same pump instance
+# we use the first convention becuase it highlight well the name of the pumps
+# the second convention is certainly more convenient for online testing using ipython

 # ask a pump to go to a specific position, calling it by its name
 # the wait argument signifies if the command is blocking or non-blocking